Nickel mine: Largest mines and operators

 Other large nickel producers include Jinchuan Group Ltd., the largest nickel producer in China, and Sherritt, a Canadian company from Canada that refines nickel from lateritic ores and has operations in Canada, Cuba, Indonesia and Madagascar.

 Usage

 According to the intergovernmental International Nickel Study Group, as of 2017, an estimated 75% of primary nickel usage went to stainless steel; 3.7% went to the battery industry; and the remainder went to other applications.
+By 2023, approximately 65% of primary nickel usage went to stainless steel and 15% to the battery industry.

 Hazards

 A study was conducted by scientists Dan et al on the effects of Nickel smelting fumes, to do this they did the study on NIH/3T3 cells and in the lung tissue of rats.
 They found that the fumes that the NIH/3T3 cells were transforming into malignant cells meaning that high exposure to Ni-smelting fumes may be harmful as Ni-smelting fumes may be a potential carcinogen in mammalian cells.

 In the Philippines

 In the 2000s, a nickel boom began centered around Claver, Surigao del Norte in the Philippines; in 2017, the government of the Philippines (then the world's largest exporter of nickel ore) engaged in a crackdown against mine operators accused of violating environmental laws; the government closed the operations of 28 of the Philippine's 41 mining companies.
 In 2020, the Philippines became the world's largest producer of nickel ore, after Indonesia halted nickel ore exports; both countries had extensively supplied China, the world's largest purchaser of nickel ore.
 The two largest Philippine nickel companies are Nickel Asia Corp. and Global Ferronickel Holdings Inc.; both operate in the Surigao del Norte region.

 Nickel mines in the Philippines, while beneficial to the economy, have been harmful to both human health and well-being as well as to the environment.
 One example of this is in the Mindoro Oriental region, where nickel mines have left behind toxic mine tailings.
 This has polluted the water, which is necessary for both humans to drink as well as for them to use for agricultural practices.
 The nickel mines have also destroyed lands that indigenous tribes have lived on for generations.